 As for Sunken Island, if you want to actually have the chance to enjoy it, you’ll want to go during low tide.
 During low tide, this shallow island creates a sort of sandbar effect with surrounding turquoise waters.
 During high tide, well, the Sunken Island is hidden under the water.

 If this Kaneohe Bay adventure seems like the one you want to enjoy, you’ll have to either transport your own kayaks or have them delivered to you at a scheduled time (as explained at the start of the post), as there is no place to rent kayaks in the area.

 Also within Kaneohe Bay is the kayaking adventure to Chinaman’s Hat.
+This little island has found its way onto many of Oahu’s postcards, but most people have never bothered to do more than take a picture with it!
+But you can be different and kayak to Chinaman’s Hat!
 It’s 45 minutes of kayaking (one way) coupled with quite a difficult hike.
 However, the views are stunning, and I would definitely recommend.

 I’ve actually written an entire post about kayaking to Chinaman’s Hat, so check it out if you’re interested!

 Keehi Lagoon Beach Park is one of the most stunning sections of Oahu that no one has ever heard about.
 Right next to the airport, there are dozens of plant-filled round islands dotting the shallow turquoise waters.
 (They are so shallow during low tide that you can just walk between some of them!
 But, again, check the tide.)
 Overall though, the water at Keehi Lagoon Beach Park is relatively calm.